enova/pgl_ddl_deploy/README.md

 In many environments, this may cover most if not all DDL statements that are executed in an application environment.
 We know this doesn't cover 100% of edge cases, but we believe the functionality and robustness is significant enough to add great value in many Postgres environments.
+It will work especially well in these two use cases:
+ - When you want to replicate all user tables
+ - When you want to replicate only a subset of tables in a schema that will not have any foreign key dependencies to other schemas

 We also think it's possible to expand this concept by further leveraging the Postgres parser.
 There is much detail below on what the Limitations and Restrictions are of this framework.

 **NOTE**: The concept implemented here could be extended with any replication framework that can propagate SQL to subscribers, i.e. skytools and Postgres'